Skip to main content

 • “The music is fantastic, and the ambient sound ringing through the town of Akiba as you rampage around really makes the game feel like a bustling, living city when it comes to the atmosphere.”

-• “From the relaxed upbeat tune at Mogra to the calm traditional Japanese sounding music at the battle arena to the incredibly intense and energetic battle themes, it never fails to match the mood for me.”
+• “From the relaxed upbeat tune at Mogra to the calm traditional Japanese sounding music at the battle arena to the incredibly intense and energetic battle themes as you strip your opponents with opposing morals and fight to the death, it never fails to match the mood for me, the combat especially is a joy thanks to the incredible soundtrack.”

 • “Then there's the fact that the game itself seems to be heavily bowdlerized (seriously? replaced some of the original music with generic crap?).”